Menditect/documentation/docs/Tools/playwright-connector.md

 ### Domain model

+Some relevant entities are explained here.
+Note that specific Entity and Attribute documentation is also shown in MTA.
+- `Browser`, this is the [Playwright Browser](https://playwright.dev/java/docs/browsers) definition that is created when starting the test with one of the `Start_Frontend_Test...` microflows.
+This allows for setting the `BrowserType` and the default waiting time between Playwright Actions, using the `LocalStartOptions` non persistable entity.
+- `BrowserContext`, this allows for setting a default timeout for Playwright Commands, using the `NewBrowserContextOptions` non persistable entity.
+- `Page`, this contains the definition for the [Playwright Page](../frontend-glossary#page).
+The Page is in fact the Browser Tab that is created upon setup.
+Page Objects are persisted, for the duration of the Test, and deleted when stopping the test.
+This allows for a Page to be used in subsequent Test Cases.
+- `Locator`, this contains the definition of the [Playwright Locator](../frontend-glossary#locator).
+Locator Objects are persisted, for the duration of the Test, and deleted when stopping the test.
+This allows for a Locator to be used in subsequent Test Cases.

 ### Microflows

+Some relevant microflows are explained here.
+Note that specific Microflow and Microflow parameter documentation is also shown in MTA.

+Note that some Microflows contain an `Options` parameter.
+This parameter can be left `Empty` when using the Microflow in MTA, but it allows for setting specific options for that microflow.

-Locator microflows are inside the `Microflows/Commands` folder.
-The `Get_Locator_By_Page` folder contains Locators that have the complete Browser Page as scope to locate any HTML element.
-The `Get_Locator_By_Locator` folder contains the same Locators, but using another Locator that narrows the scope within to locate the HTML element.
-Another way to narrow down the list is using the microflows inside the `Locator_Element_Operations` folder, containing [Filters](https://playwright.dev/java/docs/locators#filtering-locators) and [Nth element locators](https://playwright.dev/java/docs/other-locators#n-th-element-locator).
+[Locator](../mta/frontend-glossary#locator) microflows are inside the `Microflows/Commands/Get_Locator_By...` folders.
+- The `Get_Locator_By_Page` folder contains Locators that have the complete Browser Page as scope to locate any HTML element.
+- The `Get_Locator_By_Locator` folder contains the same Locators, but using another Locator that narrows the scope within to locate the HTML element.
+- Another way to narrow down the list is using the microflows inside the `Locator_Element_Operations` folder, containing [Filters](https://playwright.dev/java/docs/locators#filtering-locators) and [Nth element locators](https://playwright.dev/java/docs/other-locators#n-th-element-locator).
 In order to use XPath or CSS Locators, use the `...Get_By_Selector` microflows.

+[Assertion](../mta/frontend-glossary#assertion) microflows are in the `Locator_Assertions` folder.

-Locator Actions are in the `Locator_Actions` folder.
+[Action](../mta/frontend-glossary#action) microflows are in the `Locator_Actions` folder.
 Note that some Actions will wait for the element to become visible, others (like "Locator_Element_Count") will be executed immediately.
 If it is required to wait, it is recommended to use the "Delay after execution" property on the [Teststep in MTA](../../../mta/Teststep#delay-after-execution) that calls the Locator Action microflow.

 For more advanced usage, checkout the Playwright documentation for [Locators](https://playwright.dev/java/docs/locators) and [Actions](https://playwright.dev/java/docs/input).